whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

 -corrected download link in ac_quest.ini
 -removed empty file ACQCUT04.baf

-4.0 - 2021-07-14
+4.0 - 2021-09-08
+-split mod into optional components.
+-"Of Wolves and men" offers second install choice where house ("9" of Dudleyville Walkthrough) in Beregost is used instead of hut in High Hedge for compatibility with Glam's NPC Pack.
 -French version added, by deratiseur & jazira (proofreading by tonton-thon) -Italian translation, by Coland
--split mod into optional components.
+-Russian version updates by Arkie
+-typo corrections by jazira
 -changed name of Gnoll "Boss" to "Gnoll Chieftain" to match the ingame names and Aaron's dialogue (English version).
 -Aaron will only say that the Gnolls took the ring, not a Gnoll Chieftain to prevent confusion with the existing Gnoll Chieftain near where Dynaheir is held.
 -Aaron should stay at the Old Mill after the PC rested and not return to the Inn.
--Russian version updates by Arkie
--typo corrections by jazira
 -Inserted unused journal entries for "A Job Well-Paid".
 -Aaron's ring should not contain comments in the description.
 -Aaron shouldn't initiate dialogue constantly while being in the pit.